kubernetes-sigs/image-builder/docs/book/src/capi/quickstart.md

 ## Installation

-As a set of scripts and Makefiles that rely on Packer and Ansible, there is image builder binary/application to install.
+As a set of scripts and Makefiles that rely on Packer and Ansible, there is no image builder binary/application to install.
 Rather we need to download the tooling from the GitHub repo and make sure that the Packer and Ansible are installed.

 To get the latest image-builder source on your machine, choose one of the following methods: